hibernator11/nls/README.md

 <img src="images/transformation-nbs2.png">

 The original metadata described in MARCXML is automatically transformed into BIBFRAME using the XSLT template provided by the tool [marc2bibframe2](https://github.com/lcnetdev/marc2bibframe2).
 Each record provided in the original dataset is extracted using a [Python script](scripts/Marc2bibframe.py).
 The final RDF dataset can be generated and queried using as RDF storage system the [TDB2 Apache Jena component](https://jena.apache.org/documentation/tdb2/) provided in this [Java project](https://github.com/hibernator11/nls-jena-tdb).
-To run the Java project a Maven installation is required.
+In order to run the Java project, an [Apache Maven installation](https://maven.apache.org/install.html) is required.

 ### Generating the RDF
 In order to generate the RDF we need to download the dataset from the [Data Foundry](https://data.nls.uk/data/metadata-collections/national-bibliography-of-scotland/.
 In addition, we need to download the [marc2bibframe2](https://github.com/lcnetdev/marc2bibframe2).